top of page

 Western New England Institute for Psychoanalysis

-I am completing a two-year program of study that includes coursework on psychoanalytic theory and clinical technique.
-(This program does not lead to licensure.)
+I completed a two-year program of study that includes coursework on psychoanalytic theory and clinical technique.

 Accolades